craig-glass/E-learning/testing_documentation.md

 mock data for all objects within a class.
 E.g. creating a profile with userid and password for accounts, to see if the class holds the data correctly, and it displays the correct information.
+Date and time tests are done to make sure that the date itself is correct and that it is in the right format.

 views.py: Test all URLs work correctly, and the correct template is used for each page.
 URLs may also be specific to each user and there are certain permissions required to enter a page, some users may not have.
 These must be tested to ensure users get redirected to the correct page.
+Also, page status codes must be tested as a superuser to ensure users with permissions can go to the pages they want to.

 To ensure that the tests are written correctly, and it tests exactly what was intended, I ran the server and tested the site as if I was a user (student, staff and admin login) to see if the permissions each user have are working as they should.
+I also used the website to try raise an error on purpose, using different methods like trying to enter a page signed out and testing course URLs before being assigned to a course.